-The advantages for the linkage of social identity theory and social representations theory would not be one-sided.
-Social representation theory benefits too.
-One of the major problems currently with the theory of social representations is that it cannot explain why a particular social representation takes the form which it does.
+The advantages for the linkage of social-identity theory and socialrepresentations theory would not be one-sided - social-representation theory benefits, too.
+One of the major problems currently with the theory of social representations is that it cannot explain why a particular social representation takes the form that it does.
 Social representations, at one level, are cognitive structures which function to facilitate communication between members of a collectivity because of their shared or consensual form.
-For the individual, their role is to give novel experiences (whether people, objects, events) meaning by setting them in a contextual frame that makes them familiar (Moscovici, 1981; 1984; 1988).
-At another level, social representations are public rhetorics used by groups to engender cohesiveness and manoeuvre relative to other groups.
-What is unclear in the theory is any process which determines the actual form which the representation takes or the likelihood that any one individual will be able to reproduce or accept it in its entirety.
-Social identity theory could help to describe the processes which might be at work in both shaping the form of the representation and then determining the work it is made to do above and beyond simply making the new familiar.
+For the individual, their role is to give meaning to novel experiences (whether people, objects, or events) by setting them in a contextual frame that makes them familiar (Moscovici 1981, 1984, 1988).
+At another level, social representations are public rhetorics used by groups to engender cohesiveness and to manœuvre relative to other groups.
+What is unclear in the theory is any process which determines the actual form which the representation takes, or the likelihood that any one individual will be able to reproduce or accept it in its entirety.
+Social-identity theory could help to describe the processes which might be at work both in shaping the form of the representation and then determining the work it is made to do above and beyond simply making the new familiar.